tossudev/godot-main-menu/README.md

 # Godot main menu
 Custom Godot main menu that features simple settings, keybinds, credits page and more.
-Using Godot 4.2.1.stable
+Using Godot 4.4.stable

 # To-do
+### Improve modularity
+- Create custom Godot (.tres) theme for UI
+- All elements should be easy to switch out

-### Settings
+### Improve settings
+- Screen size
+- Controller input binding
-- keybind functionality
+- UI container

+### Other
+- Make navigation possible with controller and keyboard

-# Additional credits
+# Credits
 - Font used is [Pixellari](https://github.com/zedseven/Pixellari), made by zedseven.
 - The [scene transition shader](https://godotshaders.com/shader/diamond-based-screen-transition/) is made by mackatap.